 Everything is designed.
 Few things are designed well. – Brian Reed

 As a designer, I discover inspiration everyday.
 It’s there in the magazine you read or the trees you walk past on your way to work.
 Maybe the coffee brand you drink incorporates a design element you like.
 True inspiration tends to find us when we’re least expecting it.

 When it comes to website design, it is important to make your expectations clear from the onset.
 Good designers welcome a fresh perspective.
-Knowing your inspiration sites going into that initial brand discovery meeting is a great way to set the right tone.
+Knowing your inspiration sites going into that initial brand strategy meeting is a great way to set the right tone.

 If you have any questions about the web design process at Forge and Smith, or if you require further guidance, don’t be afraid to reach out to us.
 You can also check out some of our projects in the case studies section for a even more design inspiration.